 Statistics and sampling distributions, behavior of averages, central limit theorem.

 Estimating means, variances and proportions in large samples, hypothesis testing, confidence limits.

 Inference in small samples, Student's t distribution.

-Categorical data: frequency tables, chi-squared tests for goodness of fit, homogeneity and independence.
+Categorical data: frequency tables, chi-squared tests for goodness of fit.